Oste-class fleet service ship

 The Type 423 Oste class are purpose built signals intelligence (SIGINT/ELINT) and reconnaissance ships of the German Navy.
 Officially designated as "fleet service ships", they replaced the Type 422 class.

+The Oste-class ships were designed as reconnaissance units during the Cold War.
+From the 1990s, the tasks were expanded to early warning and telecommunications reconnaissance in cooperation with other units of German and international armed forces.
+Civil officers of BND are working on the ships on a regular basis.

-Accommodation for the crew was designed to civil standards, and the Oste class offers much more comfort for the crew than other ships in the German Navy.
+Accommodation for the crew was designed to meet civil standards, and the Oste class offers much more comfort for the crew than other ships in the German Navy.

+The ships are set to be replaced from 2029-2031 when the new Type 424 is planned to come into service.
+The three new ships will cost €3.3 billion (2023).